-Superscoring, Score Choice, and the SAT
+Superscoring, Score Choice, and the Digital SAT

 Most teens who choose to take the SAT may end up sitting for the exam more than once, but colleges deal with multiple SAT scores in different ways.
 Most colleges perform “superscoring,” which involves combining SAT scores from a student’s different tests into one score, but some schools choose not to do this.
 On top of this, students can also use “score choice” to decide which colleges see specific test scores, although some schools do not allow students to withhold scores.
 Because superscoring and score choice can be confusing topics, we wrote this article to address some common questions, including: